MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
 For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 to specify September 1, 2018.
 You can enter the date only, or you can enter the date and time of day.
 If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2018 5:00 PM".

-In Exchange Online, if you specify a date/time value without a time zone, the value is in Coordinated Universal Time (UTC).
+In Exchange Online PowerShell, if you specify a date/time value without a time zone, the value is in Coordinated Universal Time (UTC).

 To specify a date/time value for this parameter, use either of the following options: